 Family Ties offers a variety of services, which you can review on this site.
 If you feel that you are a good candidate to access our services, please send us a note through this secure form, and we will return your message.

 Do important work in your community

 From time to time opportunities are available for positions ranging from case-worker to administrative support.
-If you're interested in working with a great time in a challenging job where you can make a real difference to people in your community, keep an eye open for postings.
+If you're interested in working with a great team in a challenging job where you can make a real difference to people in your community, keep an eye open for postings.